Studies suggest that curbing appetites away from meat is probably the most unpopular way to reduce our environmental impact.

 Now you know a little about the effect of livestock production and climate change, and it’s up to you to make choices as a consumer.
 Whether it’s only beef, once a week, twice a week, or whenever you’re feeling particularly chummy with the environment, choosing vegetarian is now the best option we’ve got.

 Be a smart vegetarian.

 When people initially remove meat from their diet, they fail to replace the same amount of protein in their diet with foods like eggs, dairy, nuts, beans, seeds, and soy products.

 What often happens is they are more hungry, and fill up on carbs instead.
 Carbohydrates are important, but too many can lead to energy crashes and stored sugars that turn into fat.
 Aka, tiredness and weight gain.
-If you’re a woman, make sure to eat plenty of iron rich foods to avoid becoming anemic.
+If you menstruate regularly, no matter what your sexuality, make sure to eat plenty of iron rich foods to avoid becoming anemic.

 Be a smart vegetarian, and check out these websites to learn how to get your proteins and vitamins.

 Featured image: Mishka Henner’s satellite photo of Texan feedlots, wherein the US, 99% of all cattle are raised before their slaughtered.